 Just like brushing your natural teeth, the process is simple.
 Read our three simple steps for cleaning dentures to help maintain a healthy smile:

 Step 1: Soak

 Drop a denture cleansing tablet into warm water – not hot, as this may cause damage to your dentures – and soak the dentures for the amount of time specified on the product packaging.
 There should be enough water to completely cover the denture.
 Brushing your dentures helps remove plaque, however, soaking them in solution helps remove other debris that the bristles cannot reach.
-You may want to use a specialist denture cleanser, such as Poligrip, in your regular cleaning routine, to be sure 99.9% of odour-causing bacteria are eliminated*.
+You may want to use a denture cleanser, such as Polident, in your regular cleaning routine, to be sure 99.9% of odour-causing bacteria are eliminated*.
 View our denture cleanser tablet range here.

 *Percentage achieved in laboratory tests

 Step 2: Brush

 Using a soft-bristle toothbrush and the cleanser tablet solution, gently brush your dentures to clean off any remaining debris.
 Denture brushes are available, which are suitable to use on dentures daily.

 Once soaked and brushed, rinse denture well with running water for 1 minute before inserting into mouth.

 Knowing exactly how to clean your dentures and having a daily cleaning routine should help ensure your full and partial dentures are kept as clean as possible, leaving you feeling confident to get on with enjoying life.